 - The Secretary of State attaches the apostille certificate.

-Countries not in the Hague Apostille Convention require consular legalization instead — a multi-step process where the document is authenticated by the U.S. State Department, then by the destination country's embassy or consulate in the U.S. Canada is notably not a Hague Apostille member, but it accepts notarized consent letters without apostille.
+Countries not in the Hague Apostille Convention require consular legalization instead — a multi-step process where the document is authenticated by the U.S. State Department, then by the destination country's embassy or consulate in the U.S. Canada is notably not a Hague Apostille member, but it accepts notarized consent letters at the border without apostille.

 Document checklist for travel day